So, what are your favourite items for a vegan bowl? For me it’s an easy question – but with an infinite amount of variations!

 Once you have all these items in the fridge, you can get home and have yourself a full bowl of goodness in just a few minutes with zero cooking.

-You can serve the bowls cold, or heat up the rice and the vegetables and serve them with a mix of hot and cold.
+You can serve the bowls cold, or heat up the rice and the vegetables and serve them with a mix of hot and cold (definitely the best way!)

 Conclusion on My Favourite Items for a Vegan Bowl